Docs

 Create installationbreyta flows installations create <flow-slug> --name "My install"

-Show installationbreyta flows installations get <installation-id> (includes installedVersion, latestAvailable, updateAvailable, policy)
+Show installationbreyta flows installations get <installation-id> (includes installedVersion, latestAvailable, updateAvailable, policy, and public-app runReadiness when billing/trial entitlement is known)

 Configure inputsbreyta flows installations configure <installation-id> --input '{"region":"EU"}'